tobek/laminae/notes.md

 - formlessness vs EXTREMELY existent
 - is total absence of habit freedom? or is it its own kind of tyranny? funes el memorioso is relevant.
 CXX
 - realm outside of cause-and-effect? maybe lawful or neutral somehow?
 LEP maybe
-- "water always finds a crack" - LND? or LEC LEP LED
+- "water always finds a crack" - LND or LED
 - GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different
 - emergence
 - Game theory